James Outman Preview, Player Props: Dodgers vs. Braves

 James Outman At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 83rd, his on-base percentage ranks 27th, and he is 76th in the league in slugging.
+- Among qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 27th and he is 78th in slugging.

-- Outman enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .389 with two homers.
+- Outman enters this game on a six-game hitting streak.
+In his last outings, he's hitting .400 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.